 The Law is clear that parents have the right:-

-- to request an assessment of their child’s Special Educational Needs;
+- to request an assessment of their child’s Education Health and Care Needs;

 - to appeal to the Special Educational Needs and Disability Tribunal;